nielswitte/OpenSim-CMS/assets/docs.md/02_API/10_Users.md

 | password2         | String    | The user's new password again, to check if no typo has been made                          |
 | currentPassword   | String    | [Optional] The user's current password, only required when no WRITE permissions for users |

+**Notice:** Users can only their own password.
+To make changes to other users `WRITE` permission to the User API is required or the current password of the user needs to be known.

 ## Delete user
 This will remove an user from the CMS, however it is not recommended to use.
 All files, comments and meetings are attached to an user, removing the user can cause items to disappear.
 The recommended solution is to set all permissions to `NONE` for an user.

 ```http
 DELETE /api/user/<USER-ID>/ HTTP/1.1
 ```

+**Notice:** To remove an user `WRITE` permission to the User API is required.